JoshuaSeabrook/desktop-assistant/README.md

 A desktop assistant with integrated GPT-4 natural language processing.
 The assistant can perform a variety of tasks, such as sending emails, fetching information from the web, and file handling.

 ## Features
-List the key features of your desktop assistant.
-For example:
 - Voice commands for performing tasks
 - Integration with external APIs for fetching information (weather, news)
 - Email reading and sending capabilities